amZotti/amzotti.github.com/_posts/2015-03-03-what-is-the-point-of-promises.md

 	asynchronous code is introduced into our code base, the predictable nature of our code bases control flow is interrupted.
 This interruption makes our codebase more difficult to read and thus more difficult to maintain.
-If the project requires us to nests asynchrnous operations then it is easy to fall into the depths of <a href="http://callbackhell com/">callback hell</a>, at which point the potential for both syntactic and semanticprogramming errors increases dramatically. </p>
+If the project requires us to nest asynchrnous operations then it is easy to fall into the depths of <a href="http://callbackhell com/">callback hell</a>, at which point the potential for both syntactic and semantic programming errors increases dramatically. </p>

 <img src="http://i.imgur.com/gn3N5gB.png"/>

-<p><i>Atlas, there is hope:</i> Promises provide us a way to mimic the predictable control flow of classical synchronous programming, while getting
+<p><i>At last, there is hope:</i> Promises provide us a way to mimic the predictable control flow of classical synchronous programming, while getting
 the benefits of actually performing asynchronous operations under the hood.
 At it's core a promise is essentially an object which represents a value that is not known yet.</p>

-<p>All i/o in Javascript is asynchronous by default.
+<p><a href="http://www.javacodegeeks.com/2013/12/node-js-non-blocking-io-model.html">All i/o in Javascript is asynchronous by default</a>.
 Promises are a means of handling asynchronous i/o in a pseudo-synchronous format.
 Using promises gives the illusion of seamless and smooth control flow while getting the benefits of having non-blocking i/o. </p>